antoine-buisson/cassiopee-decentralized-identity/README.md

     <img src="https://cdn.discordapp.com/attachments/776834563950379038/851133314614296606/SchemaId1.png">
 </details>

-Once you get the schema ID, copy and paste it on the Credidential Issuance tab of the Company agent window, on the schema Retrieve search box.
+Once you get the schema ID, copy and paste it on the Credential Issuance tab of the Company agent window, on the schema Retrieve search box.

-You should have successfully retrieve the schema, you can now create a new credidential definition.
+You should have successfully retrieved the schema, you can now create a new Credential Definition.
 It will take less than a minute for it to appear, so just be patient.
 <details>
     <summary>Show me a screenshot!</summary>
     <img src="https://cdn.discordapp.com/attachments/776834563950379038/851133330094686228/CredidentialDefinition.png">